jspjutNV/FPSciYeslab/README.md

-# Variable frame time in FPSci
+# FPSci Experiment

-This folder contains a [FPSci](github.com/NVLabs/FPSci) user study that spawns 80 targets in 8 blocks of 10.
+This folder contains a [FPSci](github.com/NVLabs/FPSci) user study.
-Each target is eliminated with 1 click and a centering target precedes each real target.

 ## How to run